 - A systematic approach to investigation, study, and production of innovative solutions for health & care

-- An action-oriented methodology for human-centered (patient, physician, population, etc.,) outcomes that benefit individuals, institutions, communities and global health.
+- An action-oriented methodology for human-centred (patient, physician, population, etc.,) outcomes that benefit individuals, institutions, communities and global health.

-Working and networking directly with researchers, experts, industry and government stakeholders, students develop core skills including:
+Working and networking directly with researchers, experts, industry and government stakeholders, you will develop core (life) skills that will help you throughout your career including:

 - Critical thinking